PERSONAL CARE SERVICES PROVIDER IN CALIFORNIA

 Obtain EIN from the IRS and NPI (Type 2)

-Maintain general liability and worker’s compensation insurance
+Carry general liability and workers’ comp insurance

-Develop compliant documentation and tracking systems
+Establish HIPAA-compliant documentation and supervision systems

 4. PROVIDER ENROLLMENT PROCESS